 Ruth advises organizations on establishing and enforcing harassment prevention programs and in conducts internal investigations into allegations of workplace misconduct.
 She also conducts highly-regarded training on avoiding workplace harassment and other employment litigation.

 Ruth also advises nonprofit organizations on member codes of conduct, corporate formation and governance, mergers and acquisitions, meetings and hospitality law, vendor contracts, and leases.

 Prior to joining the firm, Ruth litigated disability rights cases at the National Veterans Legal Services Program and served as Director of Legal Services at the Whitman-Walker Clinic, representing people with HIV.

 Before moving into the nonprofit arena, Ruth worked in government at the U.S. Securities and Exchange Commission, litigating cases in federal district courts and courts of appeal.
 After graduating from law school, Ruth was a clerk at the U.S. Court of Appeals for the Eighth Circuit.

-Ruth serves on the Board of Directors of SAGE, a national organization which works to improve aging for LGBT people.
-She is also on the Regional Board of the ADL, which fights against anti-Semitism and to secure justice and fair treatment for all.
-She has served on the Boards of Directors of Lambda Legal, the National LGBTQ Task Force, and Whitman-Walker Health.
-She served as member of the Advisory Committee to the District of Columbia Office of Gay, Lesbian, Bisexual and Transgendered Affairs (GLBT).
+Ruth serves as co-chair of the Board of Directors of SAGE, a national organization which works to improve aging for LGBTQ people.
+She has served on the Boards of Directors of Lambda Legal, the National LGBTQ Task Force, and Whitman-Walker Health, as well as a member of the Advisory Committee to the District of Columbia Office of Gay, Lesbian, Bisexual and Transgendered Affairs.

 “Thank you again for your time, insights, and sage counsel yesterday!
 As always, your expertise in complicated workforce situations such as this is invaluable.”